wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 **Viewer**: Viewers can view documentation and consume mock servers **including unpublished branches**.

-**Editor**: Makers in addition to viewer access, can edit this project.They can also view project settings and automation logs.
+**Editor**: Editors in addition to viewer access, can edit private projects.
+They can also view project settings and automation logs.
 To edit these settigns, members require admin access.
+Internal/public projects can be edited by makers across the workspace.

-**Admin**: Admins in addition to maker access can update visbility, manage branches, add members and delete the project.
+**Admin**: Admins in addition to editor access can update visbility, manage branches, add members and delete the project.

 > Project creators start as the only admin when a project is created. *Everybody elese including workspace owners/admins would require the project admin to add them explictly in the project in order to manage settings and/or view unpublished branches*.